kutayozdur/Task-Manager-App/README.md

 - Delete tasks: User can delete tasks from their information window.
 - Set status: User can set set the tasks as "Done" from "Pending" from their information window.
 After the status changed it can't be reversed and the task can't be editted.
 - Exit: User can close the app with the "Exit" button on the main window.
+- Database: The program uses a database for storing the tasks.